nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Symbols and Syntax

-Here are some of the symbols to take note of when going through this user guide:
+Here are some of the symbols that may appear in this user guide:

 | Symbol    | Meaning                                                                                                                                                                      |
 |-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|